-The Summer Institute for Online Teaching (SIOT) will run a third session from June 15-July 2.
-In this 3-week program, participants learn about instructional design and nationally-recognized quality standards, legal and ethical issues related to online courses, authentic assessments, research-based principles of instruction, and strategies for managing time and communication in online courses.
-For more information, see the SIOT homepage.
+During the Summer Institute for Online Teaching (SIOT) participants learn about instructional design and nationally-recognized quality standards, legal and ethical issues related to online courses, authentic assessments, research-based principles of instruction, and strategies for managing time and communication in online courses.
+For more information and access to the self-guided version, see the SIOT homepage.

 This resource aims to provide the essentials needed to teach online whether a course is fully or partially online.